API Beauty is in the eye of the Clients: 2.2 Million Maven Dependencies reveal the Spectrum of Client-API Usages: Methodology

 \subsection{Research questions}

 This study is structured around the following research questions:

-\textbf{RQ1: \RQone} Previous studies have shown that API users do not systematically update their dependencies, or even declare dependencies to APIs that they never use at all \cite{Constantinou2014, Zaimi2015}.
-In this research question, we investigate the extent of this phenomena (dependencies declared but not used in the code) and we also discuss the causes of this phenomenon from a software reuse perspective.
+\textbf{RQ1: \RQone} In this work we study how the APIs are used in the code of clients that declare a dependency towards them.
+Previous studies hint on the fact that some declared dependencies are actually never used, for example, because API users do not systematically maintain their build file \cite{Constantinou2014,Zaimi2015}.
+In this research question we investigate to what extent there is a gap between what clients declare in their \pom and what they actually use in their code.
+We also investigate what causes these discrepancies.

-\textbf{RQ2: \RQtwo} API developers want to maximize adoption by providing a set of reusable functionalities to their clients.
-This desire to satisfy many users can become a double-edged sword from the users' perspective, which can be overloaded by a large number of API members that they do not need~\cite{Piccioni2013, Myers2016}.
-This research question focuses on studying the portion API members that are used at least once, and how frequently they are used.
+\textbf{RQ2: \RQtwo} API developers aim at providing reusable functionalities to a large number of clients.
+This desire to satisfy many users can become a double-edged sword from the users' perspective, which can be overwhelmingly loaded by a large number of API types that they do not need~\cite{Piccioni2013,Myers2016}.
+This research question focuses on the distribution of usage frequency of API types.
+We measure the share of API types that are never used by any clients, rarely used or used by most clients.
+We discuss how these shares vary depending on the number of clients.
+For this question we only consider Library \- Client relationship were the client uses at least one type of the API.

+\textbf{RQ3: \RQthree} In this question we focus on the most popular version of each library in our dataset to determine the effect of a ``sufficient number of users'' on API usage.
+This sheds new light on usages ratios, compared to RQ2 that considers all versions of the libraries.
+This question is at the core of our analysis of API usage with respect to Hyrum's law, which requires a large number of clients to study.

+\textbf{RQ4: \RQfour} In Java, developers need to set the visibility of classes or methods to public if they want to allow inter-package usages.
+In other words, some parts of a library's API might be public only because they are intended to be used by other package of the library, and might not be meant to be reused by the library's clients.
+In this research question, we analyze whether inter-package usages indeed contribute to explain the existence of API types that are not used by the clients.

-\textbf{RQ3: \RQthree} The usage of API members is demonstrated to be strongly related to the needs of the clients~\cite{Sawant2018}.
+\textbf{RQ5: \RQfive} The usage of API types is demonstrated to be strongly related to the needs of the clients~\cite{Sawant2018}.
 In the long term, these needs determine what constitutes the essential part of an API.
 Here, we address the key intuition of this work: the existence of a \emph{reuse-core} for the APIs, i.e. a set of highly used elements according to the clients' state of practice.
 In this research question, we investigate what proportion of the API is essential for the clients and how this reuse-core varies according to various API usages.